“Could we maybe close the door?”

 You don’t realize how much junk accumulates on your outer layer until you see it plied off your body in soggy epidermal flakes.
 The encounter with your own cells is at once horrifying and miraculous, like peeking into your Kleenex after a gnarly noseblow.
 There’s disgust, then self-recognition—these clumps of filth were a part of me just moments ago—and then you wonder what other awful things your body is doing while you’re not looking.
 You vow to take your multivitamins.

-She assails my outer layer like she hates it, and grins a little when I balk at the wayward organic matter scattered about.
+The woman assails my outer layer like she hates it, and grins a little when I balk at the wayward organic matter scattered about.
 She wields the coarse loofah mitts like chisels.
 By the time I open my eyes, she is gone and I am naked and remade.